2nd Marine Division (South Korea): Vietnam War

 In August 1966, the Blue Dragons moved to Chu Lai and was placed under the operational control of the III Marine Amphibious Force (III MAF).
 Under an arrangement with the USMC, air assets would be provided to the brigade and assigned the same priority for available aircraft as American units.
 A team from Subunit One, 1st ANGLICO was dispatched and charged with the mission of keeping an air umbrella over the Blue Dragon Brigade in and out of the field.
 A two-man fire control team was assigned to each ROKMC infantry company at all times.

-Initially, the AK-47-equipped Vietcong (VC) and People's Army of Vietnam (PAVN) had somewhat superior small-arms to South Korean soldiers, since they were armed with World War II-era weaponry (M1 Garand and M1 carbine), although ROK forces like others relied on overwhelming use of heavy artillery and air support against small-arms and mortar units.
+Initially, the AK-47-equipped Vietcong (VC) and PAVN had somewhat superior small-arms to South Korean soldiers, since they were armed with World War II-era weaponry (M1 Garand and M1 carbine), although ROK forces like others relied on overwhelming use of heavy artillery and air support against small-arms and mortar units.
 They later received more modern weapons from the United States military such as the M16 rifle.

 Significant operations and actions involving the Brigade include: